 Cronometer: The Precision Tool

 The interface rewards engagement.
 Charts show daily nutrient coverage.
 Premium adds custom biometric tracking and detailed reports.
-Power users love it because the data is actually trustworthy.
+Power users love it because the data is actually trustworthy and the reports surface patterns that no calorie counter would reveal: chronic underconsumption of magnesium, periodic potassium deficits, the shape of your week's omega-3 intake.

 The weakness is friction.
 Logging takes longer because the database is smaller and the verification step is more rigorous.
 Many users start strong and abandon by week three.
-The precision is real, but only if you sustain it.
+The precision is real, but only if you sustain it, and most people cannot sustain that level of attention to food alongside the rest of their lives.

 ooddle: The Holistic System